mohammadhosseinparsaei/Breast-cancer/README.md

-# Breast cancer detection with Deep Learning
+# Breast cancer detection with multilayer perceptron (MLP)

 This project focuses on using Perceptron Neural Network to classify benign lesion and breast cancer.